Twillur/PDE4430_TurtleSim_Project/README.md

 ### Simulation Setup

-As with the previous tasks, first ensure that the simulation environment is running.
+As in previous tasks, first ensure that the simulation environment is running.
 Open the first terminal and start the [Simulator](https://github.com/Twillur/PDE4430_TurtleSim_Project/blob/main/Simulation%20Runner).

 ### Running the Drive User Input Node

-In the second terminal, run the [Drive User Input Node](https://github.com/Twillur/PDE4430_TurtleSim_Project/blob/main/turtlesim_pde4430/drive_user_input.py).
-This node allows the user to control the turtle by inputting linear and angular velocity values.
+Once the simulation is running, open a second terminal and run the [Drive User Input Node](https://github.com/Twillur/PDE4430_TurtleSim_Project/blob/main/turtlesim_pde4430/drive_user_input.py).
+This node allows the user to control the turtle’s motion by specifying linear and angular velocity values.

-When executed, the program will prompt you to enter a **linear speed** value.
-After pressing Enter, it will prompt for an **angular velocity** value.
-Once both values are entered, the turtle will move according to the specified inputs.
+After running the node, you will be prompted to input a **linear speed**.
+Enter a value and press Enter.
+Next, you will be prompted to input an **angular velocity**.
+Enter the value and press Enter.
+The turtle will then move in the simulation according to the provided inputs.

+To start the node execution, click or navigate to the [Drive User Input](https://github.com/Twillur/PDE4430_TurtleSim_Project/blob/main/Linear%26Angular%20Input) link.

 ### Example Outputs